engold/hw05-road-generation/INSTRUCTIONS.md

   - LSystemHighway: the main class for the pseudo LSystem.
 It creates the LSystemHighway by intializing Highway Turtles and then expanding them to grow the Highway.
 (Not working perfectly, only getting a few lines to draw)
   - HTurtle: Highway Turtle class.
 This turtle has information about a Point, directional vectors, a quaternion for rotation, a targetPoint, and lists of Points and Edges.
 As the turtle is expanded, it tries to move forward and go towards areas that have denser populations.
   - Edge: contains information about 2 points, a start and an end, as well as a boolean representing whether the edge is a highway road or a regular street road.
 That flag is used when setting the width/size of the edge to draw.
 Also contains a method for detecting line intersections and getting the overall transformation matricies used for instance rendering.
-  - Point: contains informtation about the point's position, used to construct an Edge.
+  - Point: contains information about the point's position, used to construct an Edge.
 Also includes a method for detecting proximity to other points.
-  - Turtle (unused)- having issues with getting the city grid to draw, so ulitmatley the smaller draw turtle is not being used.
+  - Turtle (unused)- having issues getting the city grid to draw, so ulitmatley the smaller draw turtle is not being used.
 - Drawing/layout rules
   - Highyway favors areas of denser population (lighter green areas).
   - (Having trouble reading from my textureBuffer, something doesn't seem to be working...couldn't get city grids to draw)